 Newsletters, Letters, Text Messages and Emails

 We strive to provide excellent support to our students and their families and feel that strong home-school links are essential for our students to thrive in all aspects of their development.
-Mrs Lavinia Deary is our full time Family Support Worker, whose role is to support students and their families in a variety of areas and she is always available to meet with parents to offer support with many issues.
+As our Pastoral Support Manager, Mrs L. Deary supports students and their families in a variety of areas and is always available to meet with parents and carers.

 We welcome and encourage parental involvement in many aspects of school life.
 If you are interested in finding out how you can help in school or support your child’s learning at home, please contact the school office.